-Today there are more different types of climbing rope than ever before.
+Today there are more different types of climbing ropes than ever before.
 Selecting a new rope can be a daunting task.
 The secret is to be clear about what you want your rope for.
 Make sure you know which category of climber you fall in to.
 Ambitious climbers will probably need a number of ropes for different activities.
 Once you know what you want your climbing rope for, other criteria such as length, diameter, weight, dry treatment, etc. also have to be considered.
 Each style of climbing has its own, particular requirements.
 Being clear about what you want it for should help you to determine the most suitable type of rope.

 PAULA - SPORT CLIMBING